Marioso06/flowers_classification_app/Lab_Assignment2_Instructions.md

     Running Multiple Experiments

-    * Modify hyperparameters in configs/train_config.yaml (e.g., adjust model parameters, learning rates, or other configurations).
+    * Modify hyperparameters in configs/train_config.yaml (e.g., adjust model parameters, learning rates, or other configurations used in your ML project).
     * Run the training script multiple times with different hyperparameters.
     * Each run will be recorded in MLflow, allowing you to compare performance metrics.
+Remember that each run you perform will be unique, pleasse check the `train.py` in the Flower Classification App on how you can create a unique name for each run in your experiment.
+It should look something like this:
+    ```python
+    # Start an MLflow run to track the experiment
+    with mlflow.start_run(run_name=f"classification_{in_arg.arch}_{in_arg.training_compute}") as run:
+    ```
+    Note that the name is constructed using some of the parameters used for that run, that will help you have unique names in MLFlow.

     Compare Experiments in the MLflow UI